fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 - tutorial
 ---

-**TL;DR** Some principles are emerging for what one might call service-oriented programming languages.
+**TL;DR.** Some principles are emerging for what one might call service-oriented programming languages.
 The principles are general, so they can help when thinking about code even when operating outside of these languages.
 A little demo of the code shown in this article can be seen in [this video](https://youtu.be/NMCd89HgJSc).

 - [Introduction](#introduction)
 - [Motivation](#motivation)